Written by our Human Movement Specialists

 What Causes It?

-Certain activities, such as basketball and volleyball, may lead to this type of injury.
-A lateral ankle injury is often the result of either a sudden change in direction or landing from a jump in an awkward position.
+Certain activities, such as basketball and volleyball, may lead to this type of injury ( lateral ankle sprain) is often the result of either a sudden change in direction or landing from a jump in an awkward position

 How does it feel?